flowr-analysis/flowr/wiki/Dataflow Graph.md

 ------------------------------------------

 The above dataflow graph showcases the general gist.
 We define a dataflow graph as a directed graph G = (V, E), differentiating between 5 types of vertices V and
 9 types of edges E allowing each vertex to have a single, and each edge to have multiple distinct types.
+Additionally, every node may have links to its [control dependencies](#control-dependencies) (which you may view as a 10th edge type).

 <details open>

 <summary>Vertex Types</summary>